weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 Determines whether invalid data in a source field is ignored or the import aborted.
 If invalid data is found in a source field and `ignore_invalid_data` is `True` the corresponding WeeWX destination field is set to `None` and the import continues.
-If invalid data is found in a source field and `ignore_invalid_data` is `False` the import is aborted.
+The import is aborted if `ignore_invalid_data` is `False` and invalid data is found in a source field.

 Optional, the default is `True`.